NOT UNDER THE LAW BUT UNDER GRACE

 Be it clearly understood, however, that the Lord Jesus Christ is the complete fulfillment of all the feast days of the Torah.
 Observance no longer is required.
 The feasts of the Lord were shadows of the infinitely greater Christ toward which they pointed.

-But now, after that ye have known God, or rather are known of God, how turn ye again to the weak and beggarly elements, whereunto ye desire again to be in bondage?
-Ye observe days, and months, and times, and years.
-I am afraid of you, lest I have bestowed upon you labour in vain.
-(Galatians 4:9-11)
+But now after you have known God, or rather are known by God, how is it that you turn again to the weak and beggarly elements, to which you desire again to be in bondage?

 Dietary regulations, washing of dishes and pots.
 The Lord explained in detail what the Jews could and could not eat.
 Also, there were rules for the cleansing of dishes and pots.